iChat1

 Buddy List top

-To be clear, these are AIM valid Buddy Names added to the Buddy List that logs in to AIM - as the Bonjour List uses your other Mac's (Or Macs on your LAN) Address Books to say who is On-Line when they have iChat open.
+To be clear, these are AIM valid Buddy Names added to the Buddy List that logs in to AIM - as the Bonjour List uses your other Mac's (Or Macs on your LAN) Address Book(s) (Later Contacts app) to say who is On-Line when they have iChat open.
 Jabber lists are also different.

 Buddy List Bottom